-The objective of the National Weeds

-Strategy, released in 1997, is to "exclude

-the introduction of new weeds and

-strengthen action against those that are

-already established".
-The strategy focuses

-on weeds of national significance which

-have been defined from a larger group of

-serious weeds by applying criteria relating

-to invasiveness, current location in relation

-to potential spread, and the potential and

-current impacts on primary industry,

-environment and social values.
-The strategy

-encourages complementary State, regional

-and local weed plans.
+The objective of the National Weeds Strategy, released in 1997, is to "exclude the introduction of new weeds and strengthen action against those that are already established".
+The strategy focuses on Weeds of National Significance (WONS) (see Table 1.) which have been defined from a larger group of serious weeds by applying criteria relating to invasiveness, current location in relation to potential spread, and the potential and current impacts on primary industry, environment and social values.
+The strategy encourages complementary State, regional and local weed plans.
+Western Australia is participating in the national coordinated action against WONS.